MrSancho42/Social-network/README.md

 ## About Project
 ### Project Structure
-This project encludes folders whish are separate functional parts of project:
+This project includes consists of folders which are separate functional parts of the project, that includes:

-* `social_network/` encludes main settings;
+* `social_network/` - main settings;
-* `users/` encludes users model `User` with it's views, serializers and urls;
+* `users/` - users model `User` with its views, serializers, and urls;
-* `post/` encludes posts model `Post` with post's likes model `PostLike` with their views, serializers and urls;
+* `post/` - posts model `Post` with posts, likes model `PostLike` with their views, serializers, and urls.

 ### Endpoints
-In this project exists API resources:
+This project contains the following API resources:

 #### Main resources:
 * `api/token/` - for logining and creating JWT token